 Other nearby plants.
 See that cute little bonsai palm right next to my fiddle leaf fig?

-For more tips on how to avoid common growing pitfalls, check out The Fiddle Leaf Fig Expert, your complete guide to growing healthy fiddle leaf fig plants (available in full-color paperback or Kindle edition on Amazon now).
+For more tips on how to avoid common growing pitfalls, like mealybugs on a fiddle leaf fig tree, check out The Fiddle Leaf Fig Expert, your complete guide to growing healthy fiddle leaf fig plants (available in full-color paperback or Kindle edition on Amazon now).
 And if you’re dealing with a pest you’re not sure of, post a picture of it in our friendly online group.
 It’s likely someone has faced the same pesky parasite and knows how to help.

 Meg S. Miller is an influential speaker and multiple award-winning author with nearly a decade of writing experience.
 In her latest book, Benefit of the Debt (April 28, 2018), Miller offers a unique perspective that gives fresh insight into common sources of brokenness within Christian marriages.
 Miller, her husband, Joe, and their three children live near Washington, D.C., where they own and operate an organic farm.
 When not writing, Miller loves doting on her six prized fiddle leaf fig trees.
 Learn more about Meg at www.benefitofthedebt.com.

 Grab the Essentials for Your Fiddle Leaf Fig:

 - Root Rot Treatment to treat one of the most common issues affecting fiddle leaf figs.

 - Houseplant Leaf Armor to protect against insects, bacteria, and fungus (As an added bonus, it also cleans and adds shine to your plant’s leaves!)